Outlook Express: Email standards

 Beginning with the text-based Unix Mail command, email traditionally used the inline or bottom posting styles when replying to messages.
 Outlook Express, as well as Lotus Notes and Microsoft Outlook, top-post (show replies newest to oldest) by default.

 Microsoft Outlook and Microsoft Exchange use a proprietary email attachment format called Transport Neutral Encapsulation Format (TNEF) to handle formatting and other features specific to Outlook such as meeting requests.
 Outlook Express and other email clients are unable to read this format.
 This can be confusing to Outlook Express users (as well as those who use other email clients) who receive attachments sent from Outlook.

 Database corruption

 Outlook Express has been prone to a number of problems which can corrupt its files database, especially when the database increases in size due to an increasing number of stored emails and during database compaction.
 This has led to a thriving market for software that can back up, restore and recover corrupted files.
 An open-source project called UnDBX was also created, which seems to be successful in recovering corrupt databases.
 Microsoft has also released documentation which may be able to correct some non-severe problems and restore access to email messages, without resorting to third-party solutions.

-However, with the latest updates applied, Outlook Express now makes backup copies of DBX files prior to compaction.
-They are stored in the Recycle Bin.
-If an error occurs during compaction and messages are lost, the DBX files can be copied from the recycle bin.